Get to know the Earth with these geo-literacy world map activities for kids with a global perspective.

 Geo-literacy world map activities for kids

 Our favourite new toy is a big world map.
-We picked it up in a local bookstore (but you can find one on these affiliate links at Amazon US and Amazon UK) and have been using it ever since to play a variety of ‘get to know the world’ map games.
+We picked it up in a local bookstore (but you can find one at Amazon.com or Amazon.co.uk) and have been using it ever since to play a variety of ‘get to know the world’ map games.
 My daughter is very interested in the world and maps at the moment.
 Some activities she has been enjoying are:

 :: taking maps with us when we head out on local walks, and being in charge or tracking our route and finding the way: looking for landmarks and locating them on the map and seeing how the cartography displays them.

 :: using a UK map to look up co-ordinates: sometimes I give her co-ordinates so she can locate the city, sometimes I ask her to find a city and tell me the co-ordinates.
 She’s learning how to use the index and read the map by seeing how big cities and rivers are marked, to help her get her bearings and track down specific locations.

 :: visiting lots of different places along the course of our nearby river, and then finding the locations on the map when we get home – tracking the course of the river from source to estuary.